Fovi - A Mobile App for Postpartum Support

-Responsibilities within the Team
+My Responsibilities within the Team

-Designed and moderate overall visual identity
+Designed and moderate the visual identity

-Created an animated prototype and mockup
+Created an animated mockup

-Effortlessly receive the support they need without taking time out of their hectic schedules caring for their new babies
+Effortlessly receive the support they need without taking time out of their hectic schedules caring for their new babies.

 In addition to analyzing direct competitor for postpartum services, we also researched other apps for symptom tracking, period tracking, and depression tracking.

-Text or voice input for users to constantly ask and receive feedback according to their current conditions .
+Text or voice input for users to constantly ask and receive feedback according to their current conditions.

-Scheduled call with an assigned coach for more in-depth and personal feedback .
+Scheduled call with an assigned coach for more in-depth and personal feedback.

 A system that users log their daily symptoms that allows Fovi to take more actions when the situation is worse than certain thresholds.